Background contributions in the electron-tracking Compton camera onboard SMILE-2+: Introduction

-The Compton telescope COMPTEL onboard the Compton gamma-ray observatory has been the most successful experiment in MeV gamma-ray observations~\cite{1993COMPTEL}.
-The novel tools employed for the background reduction in COMPTEL can measure the time-of-flight (ToF) and the pulse shape discriminator (PSD).
-The ToF aids in distinguishing forward-scattered events from backward-scattered events, and the PSD enables the rejection of neutron scattering events in an organic scintillator~\cite{Weidenspointer2001}.
-Although the COMPTEL exhibits an ingenious contrivance, its sensitivity is moderate owing to the unexpected background contamination.
-In practice, the achieved sensitivity requires an observation period that is 4.5 times longer than the predicted duration.
-Arguably, the next-generation Compton telescopes must include other comparable tools such as the consistency checks of the Compton kinematics for measuring the direction of the Compton electron~\cite{2004Schonfelder}.
+The Compton telescope COMPTEL onboard the Compton gamma-ray observatory has been the most successful experiment in the field of MeV gamma-ray observations~\cite{1993COMPTEL}.
+The novel tools employed for background reduction in COMPTEL can measure the time-of-flight (ToF) and the pulse shape discriminator (PSD).
+The ToF information aids in distinguishing forward-scattered and backward-scattered events, and the PSD enables the rejection of neutron scattering events in organic scintillators~\cite{Weidenspointer2001}. \ikeda{Although the COMPTEL telescope is an ingenious device, it has only moderate sensitivity due to unexpectedly high background contamination and thus requires the application of strict data cuts such as the so-called Earth horizon cut.} In practice, the achieved sensitivity requires an observation period that is 4.5 times longer than the predicted duration. \ikeda{Arguably, the next generation of Compton telescopes should include other comparable background-rejection features, such as consistency checks for the Compton kinematics measuring either the direction of the Compton recoil electron~\cite{2004Schonfelder, Tanimori2004} or multiple Compton interactions~\cite{BEECHERT2022166510}.}

-Therefore, we proposed the sub-MeV/MeV gamma-ray imaging loaded-on-balloon experiment (SMILE)~\cite{Tanimori2015}) using an electron-tracking Compton camera (ETCC), which can record all the information on Compton kinematics, including the direction of the Compton electron.
-The ETCC enables gamma-ray imaging based on the geometrical optics~\cite{Tanimori2017}.
-The second balloon experiment, hereafter referred to as SMILE-2+, was conducted to observe the Crab Nebula in 2018.
-We successfully detected a significance of 4.0${\sigma}$ in the energy range 0.15--2.1~MeV~\cite{2022Takada} and acquired the data of approximately one day at high altitudes, which were utilized for the background validation.
+Therefore, we proposed the sub-MeV/MeV gamma-ray imaging loaded-on-balloon experiment (SMILE)~\cite{Tanimori2004, Tanimori2015}) using an electron-tracking Compton camera (ETCC), which can record all information regarding Compton kinematics, including the direction of the Compton electron.
+The ETCC enables gamma-ray imaging based on geometrical optics~\cite{Tanimori2017,Bernard2022}.
+A second balloon experiment, hereafter referred to as SMILE-2+, was conducted to observe the Crab Nebula in 2018.
+We successfully obtained a significance of 4.0${\sigma}$ in the energy range of 0.15--2.1~MeV~\cite{2022Takada} and acquired data for approximately one day at high altitudes, which were utilized for background validation.